dmitrycello/yaglpp/docs/USAGE.md

 ![08-project-properties-3](08-project-properties-3d.png)

+In the appeared window, type the string value into the first field, check how it expands in the second field, make sure to keep the **`Inherit from parent or project defaults`** flag set, then hit **`OK`**.
+Note that some property editor windows may look differently:

 ![08-project-properties-4](08-project-properties-4.png)

 > [!IMPORTANT]
-> In the next four sections, copy the property string value by clicking the rightmost button in the browser, and paste into the appropriate field of the _Property Pages_ window.
+> In the next four sections, copy the property string value by clicking the rightmost button in the browser, then paste into the appropriate field of the _Property Pages_ window.
 Make sure to hit the **`Apply`** button after setting up each platform configuration.

 ### 3.1.
 Debug x64 (EXE) configuration properties
 - **Debugging -> Environment**: